25 Ways to Lead, Inspire and Motivate Your Team to Greatness

 Stress your company's purpose

 Setting goals and crushing them with record-breaking revenue numbers is always great, but you can also inspire your team by enforcing what your company's purpose is.
 Every successful product or service solves a problem -- remind your team that all of their hard work really makes a difference -- beyond just the dollar signs.
-I started my company, Market Domination Media, to help businesses grow online -- and our purpose will never change.

 If you don't plan on doing something, then don't mention it.
 When you do what you say you will do, you will earn the respect of your team.
 Developing a reputation for following through establishes you as a respected leader.

-When it comes time to make a decision you have to take a play out of Nike's book and just do it.
+When it comes time to make a decision you have to take a play out of Nike's book and "just do it."
 Your growth and success is dependant upon action.
 Procrastination will slow you down.
 If you demonstrate decisive actions your team will develop the same decision-making skills.

 Nobody wants to be led by an emotionless robot.
 Let your emotions shine -- smile, laugh and have fun with your team.
 Even the most routine task can be viewed with value when we are in a good mood.
 Positive emotions also encourage outside-the-box problem solving.